Monehin/AFSS07/README.md

 ## **Overview**

 The **AFSS07 Alumni Directory** is a platform designed to bring together members of the Air Force Secondary School Class of 2007.
-By fostering collaboration, communication, and data-driven organization, this platform is built to serve as a hub for connecting members, sharing information, and planning group activities, while ensuring privacy and data security.
+By fostering collaboration and communication, this platform is built to serve as a hub for connecting members, sharing information, and planning group activities, while ensuring privacy and data security.

 ---